Culture

 Here, we use the phrase ‘fare un giro’ a lot, and I can never really translate that…I’ve lost count of the number of English friends that look at me strangely when I say ,’lets go do a giro’!

-• What a great article.
+What a great article.
 I must say boh?!
 A thousand times a day.
 When I was learning Italian, it was difficult for me to keep it out of English or Spanish.
 Regardless, it is difficult to just stick to one language when there are perfect words such as this one.
 I kind of mix them all at times, but I mainly speak English at work, Spanish at home, and Italian with some friends; this way I avoid the mixing a bit.
 I must admit that you missed ehhh, with the slightly open mouth and the head bobbing!
-Such a great word!
-Ma is also one I use al the time, I substituted um with it because I hate um.
-Quindi is also very cute.
-Anyway, ciao!
+Such a great… Read more »

 Great article.
 I have to correct you about “putana”, which is with the double t (puttana).
 Also, you can say Buttana with the B, which has the same meaning.